willRicard/congenial-octo-winner/ROADMAP.md

 Spawn ${difficulty} per room except player start.
 A\* hunt once player within enemy's visible set until not visible **AND** far away (threshold distance).

-- blob: moves 1 in 2 turns, contact damage
+- rat: moves at random 1 out of 2 turns, contact damage
-- ninja: moves every turn, contact damage
+- orc: runs towards the player in a straight line
+- knight: blocks when fired at (shield but not move)
 - mage: moves 1 in 3 turns, no contact damage, casts magic bullet

 ## Boss